mumulmaulana/SkeletonOnTheBall/README.md

 ## Prerequisites

 - Download the required weights for pose estimation model from the [https://github.com/leoxiaobin/deep-high-resolution-net.pytorch](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch)
+	- The one being used in the demo is [pose_hrnet_w48_384x288.pth](https://drive.google.com/open?id=1UoJhTtjHNByZSm96W3yFTfU5upJnsKiS)
 - Put the weights inside `annotate/module/simpleHRNet/weights`

 ## Usage

 Step 1.
-Put all the desired videos to be annotated in `sample` folder inside `annotate` Step 2.
+Put all the desired videos to be annotated in `sample` folder inside `annotate`.

+Step 2.
 Run the following to perform player detection and pose estimation.
 ```
 cd annotate